zulip/zulip/docs/production/export-and-import.md

 * Your Zulip configuration including secrets from `/etc/zulip/`.
-E.g. if you lose the value of `secret_key`, all users will need to login again when you set up a replacement server since you won't be able to verify their cookies.
+E.g. if you lose the value of `secret_key`, all users will need to log in again when you set up a replacement server since you won't be able to verify their cookies.
 If you lose `avatar_salt`, any user-uploaded avatars will need to be re-uploaded (since avatar filenames are computed using a hash of `avatar_salt` and user's